micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-40-rashi_en.md

 ### passuk 1
-<b>After these events.</b> Because that cursed woman made it a habit that this righteous man be a topic of conversation to all, to speak about him and to demean him, God brought about the offenses of these [people] so that their attention be diverted to these [people] and not to him [Yossef].
+<b>After these events.</b> Because that cursed woman made it a habit that this righteous man be a topic of conversation to all, to speak about him and to demean him, God brought about the offenses of these [people] so that their attention be diverted to these [people] and not to him [Yoseif].
 Also, to bring about a respite to the righteous man through their doings.
 <b>An offense was committed.</b> Concerning one, a fly was found in his cup of aromatic beverage while a pebble was found in the bread of the other.
 <b>And baker.</b> Of the bread of the king.
 The term אַפִיָה —baking—applies only to bread.
 In Old French it is <i>pestor</i> [baker].